 Why doesn’t everyone do renewals like this?

 These principles challenge the normal approach to pet insurance and they're difficult for some insurers to adapt to.
-As a new insurer, we’ve decided to start as we mean to go on.
-We’re passionate about our mission to deliver better insurance, for everyone and we believe this is the best way to support that.
+We’re passionate about our mission to deliver better insurance and we believe this is the best way to support that.

 We’re confident this approach will improve insurance for our customers and our aim is to make insurance better for as many people as possible.